Idealstack/dynamodb-sessions-dependency-free/README.md

 Why do you want to store sessions in dynamodb?
 If you are running PHP in a clustered environment the default file-based session handler won't work.

-You can store sessions in an SQL database, or redis but in many ways dynamodb is a better choice on AWS.
+You can store sessions in an SQL database, or Redis, but in many ways dynamodb is a better choice on AWS.
 It automatically scales to any number of reads/writes, can be distributed globally, has an elastic pricing model that is cheaper for small sites etc etc.